AdrianSLopez/Distance-Vector-Routing-Protocols/README.md

 # Distance-Vector-Routing-Protocols

-Change ip and port number to run current iteration of the program.
-To create another server just input a different port number.
-Edit Topology file
+Change ip and port number to run current iteration of the program in Constants.java To create another server just input a different port number in Constants.java Edit Topology file

 the only data is accepted currently in the topology file: